Culturally Responsive

-culturally responsive maternal mental health
+maternal mental health

 WHO WE ARE

-The Black Girls Mental Health Foundation advances mental health equity for Black women, Black birthing people, and their families.
+The Black Girls Mental Health Foundation advances mental health equity for Black and Brown women, birthing people, and their families.
 With offices centrally located in Oakland and Long Beach, California, we proudly serve neighboring communities including Richmond, Los Angeles, Antioch, Contra Costa, Concord, Emeryville, Hayward, San Leandro, San Lorenzo, San Ramon, Dublin, Pleasanton, Compton, Inglewood, San Mateo, San Marcos, Orange, San Joaquin, San Bernardino, Riverside, San Diego, Toulumne, Santa Barbara and Sacramento.
 We also offer virtual services to individuals and families across Georgia, ensuring that culturally competent perinatal mental health care is accessible beyond California.

 Our Impact